learn-co-curriculum/dsc-introduction-to-keras/README.md

 model = models.Sequential()
 ```

-### Adding layers
+### Add layers

-Once we have initialized a network object as shown above, we can then add layers to the network which includes the number of layers we wish to add, as well as which activation function we hope to use.
+Once we have initialized a network object as shown above, we can then add layers to the network which includes the number of layers we wish to add, as well as which activation function we want to use.
 For example, when coding from scratch, we previously used the sigmoid and ReLu activation functions.

-The `Dense` method indicates that this layer will be fully connected.
+The `Dense()` class indicates that this layer will be fully connected.
 There are other layer architectures that we will discuss further in upcoming labs and lessons.

 Finally, the `input_shape` parameter is often optional.
 That is, in successive layers, Keras implies the required shape of the layer to be added based on the shape of the previous layer.